jonathanneo/my-dbt-dagster/README.md

 You'll see the assets of airbyte, dbt that are created automatically in this demo.

 You can click "materialize" inside dagit to sync airbyte connections and run dbt.

-## Start the BI Dashbaord with Meltano

-Start it in a separate shell and follow the docs [Metabase Readme](../../visualization/metabase/readme.md).

-See a step-by-step guide on [Airbyte Blog](https://airbyte.com/tutorials/configure-airbyte-with-python-dagster).